-Chikeruo Ndubuisi (Benjamin) graduated from University of Lagos in Nigeria before he began studying Entrepreneurship and Innovation Management MSc at Loughborough University London.
-Benjamin received the Dean’s Award for Enterprise Scholarship.
+Chikeruo Ndubuisi (Benjamin) studied Entrepreneurship and Innovation Management MSc at Loughborough University London after receiving the Dean’s Award for Enterprise Scholarship.

 Benjamin received the Dean’s Award for Enterprise scholarship to help fund his studies.